 Chris Bowen was there waiting for me as I popped through customs at Stansted.
-I'd started worrying on the plane after realising that, while I had a map of the area around Martyn Cornell's house, I hadn't written down his house numer.
+I'd started worrying on the plane after realising that, while I had a map of the area around Martyn Cornell's house, I hadn't written down his house number.
 Was it 127 or 197?

 Once in Chris's rental car, we chatted away like crazy about beer history in general and Allsopp's in particular.
 Chatted away so much, Chris eventually realised we were headed the wrong way down the M25.
 Taking the next exit, we tried to find the right direction.
 I say tried, because we didn't quite get it right.
 We were headed to London, but on an A road.
 Wandering around Romford 's suburbs (good Allsopp connection there) we saw plenty of boarded-up pubs, but no signs for the M25.
 How hard could it be to find a dirty great motorway?